LiamTodd/inclusifier-export-processor/processed_exports/README.md

-Processed export textfiles will be generated here.
+Processed export csvs will be generated here.